ClemsonChoirs/website/src/pages/auditions/index.md

     heading: Step 2
     image: /img/cu-choirs-logo-transparent.png
     text: >-
-      Your recording should include a brief introduction of yourself and you singing "My Country 'Tis of Thee" s in the correct key based on your voice part a capella.
+      Record a video including a brief introduction of yourself, and you singing "My Country 'Tis of Thee" in the correct key based on your voice part, a capella.
 You can find your starting pitches further down this page.
   - button:
       buttonLink: ''
       buttonText: ''